zshi719/2025-Data-24100/README.md

 ## Course Material

 Lectures will be traditional chalk-talks and computer-aided demonstrations.
-While there aren't slides, my lecture notes will be provided to students for reference.
+While there aren't slides, my lecture notes will be provided in this repository for reference.

-These notes represent what is covered in the course and what is expected to be covered on the quiz, I strongly recommend students attend the lecture for the full experience.
+These notes represent the content of the course and what is expected to be covered on the quiz, I strongly recommend students attend the lecture for the full experience.

 During lecture we will be doing some hands-on activities and verifications that, while described in the notes, are better experienced in-person rather than live.